malcolmt/imaginary-maps-in-django/README.rst

 Introduction
 =============

-Supporting code and slides for a talk originally given at DjangoCon-US, September 2010 (in Portland, Oregon, USA).
+Supporting code and slides for a talk introducing customised usage of Django's GIS components, Mapnik and OpenLayers.
+Originally presented at DjangoCon-US, September 2010 (Portland, Oregon, USA) in a short form and then at Kiwi Pycon (Bay of Islands, New Zealand) in November, 2010.

 Short Description
 ------------------